icecat8-lab/OrangeFox-R12-a52sxq/README.md

 This is an UNOFFICIAL, community-patched build — not endorsed or tested by the OrangeFox Team.
 It has been personally tested and confirmed working as listed above, but is provided as-is with no warranty.
-Use at your own risk.
-Always back up your EFS/IMEI partition before flashing.
+Use at your own risk

 Patched by: ICECAT
 Patch source: https://gitlab.com/icecatm7-lab/a52sxq (branch: fox_12.1)